Gluten-Free Blueberry Cheesecake Dutch Baby with Oat Flour

 • Sprinkle the blueberries and cream cheese pieces on top and place in the preheated oven.

-• Bake for 30 minutes or until the edges are starting to turn brown.
+• Bake for 30 minutes or until the edges are starting to turn golden brown.

 • Enjoy warm with toppings of your choice.